PFund-Software-Ltd/pfeed/README.md

 Starting algo-trading requires reliable and clean data, but traders often **work in silos**, each writing **duplicated code** to clean the same datasets—wasting time and effort.
 Accessing clean, ready-to-use data is a challenge, forcing traders to handle tedious data tasks before they can even start trading.

 ## Solution
-`pfeed` leverages modern data engineering tools to centralize data cleaning efforts, automate ETL/ELT, store data in a **data lake with Delta Lake** support, and output **backtesting-ready data**, allowing traders to focus on strategy development.
+`pfeed` leverages modern data engineering tools to centralize data cleaning efforts, automate ETL/ELT, store data in a **data lake with DeltaLake** support, and output **backtesting-ready data**, allowing traders to focus on strategy development.

 ---
 `pfeed` (/piː fiːd/) is the data engine for trading, serving as a pipeline between raw data sources and traders.
 It enables you to **download historical data**, **stream real-time data**, and **store cleaned data** in a **local data lake for quantitative analysis**, supporting both **batch processing** and **streaming** workflows through streamlined data collection, cleaning, transformation, and storage.